rohanmahy/mls-semiprivatemessage/draft-mahy-mls-semiprivatemessage.md

 # Change log

+## Changes from draft-mahy-mls-semiprivatemessage-05 to -06

+- fix a typo in the change log
+- refresh almost expired document

-## Changes from draft-mahy-mls-semiprivatemesage-04 to -05
+## Changes from draft-mahy-mls-semiprivatemessage-04 to -05

 - remove the "safe extension" wire format
 - use the supported/required_wire_formats extensions in mls-extensions